How Can Freelancers Prevent or Overcome Seasonal Affective Disorder (SAD)?

 Taking frequent breaks can help freelancers fight SAD.
 Use these breaks to step outside and get more natural light, exercise, or simply rest and recharge.

-Also, seeking out seasonal affective disorder treatments, such as light therapy or counseling, can be beneficial.
+Also, seeking out seasonal affective disorder treatments, such as light therapy, counseling, or virtual counseling, can be beneficial.
 No matter what your job description is and what accomplishments you have, it's never a mistake to ask for help.

 Build Meaningful Connections